Someone on TV this morning – it could have been Loose Women as I am partial to some daytime TV – said that Easter is the new Christmas.

 Aldi Easter Offers – Whether you want a bargain roast, wine, chocolate or hot cross buns.
 You’ll find some great reductions already!

 Why not plan a picnic in the park this weekend, weather permitting.
-London and the rest of the UK are amazing for parks, Clapham Common, Primrose Hill, Crystal Palace, Hyde Park are just some of the amazing parks around.
+London and the rest of the UK are amazing for parks, Clapham Common, Primrose Hill, Crystal Palace, and Hyde Park are just some of the amazing parks around.
 Take cups with you and rubbish bags so as not to leave anything behind!

 5. Host your very own cocktail evening

 I absolutely LOVE cocktails!
 As we can’t go out to bars yet or meet other people in their houses, Why not host your own cocktail evening?
 Choose an evening and invite a couple of friends.
-You could always pick a theme and get dressed up or blast some music and fun with your friends!
+You could always pick a theme and get dressed up or blast some music and have fun with your friends!

 If you are one of the 5.6 million people thinking about planning trips by car in the UK over the Easter bank holiday weekend.* Good Friday should be the busiest day, so plan your journey so that you don’t have to stop off along the way.
 For anyone wanting to stay local.
 Transport For London (TfL) has announced that there will be several Tube lines and other forms of public transport which will see closures and disruption between Good Friday and Easter Monday.